Apostolique/Vyne-Language/README.md

 #### :small_orange_diamond: Function type 3

 Type 3 returns as a branching path.
 Each path can have it's own return signature.
-If the caller doesn't have a matching return branch, control percolates back through subroutine calls and/or nested blocks until a matching branch is found or until the end of the main program is reached, at which point the program is forcibly stopped with a suitable error message.
+If the caller doesn't have a matching return branch, control continues after the function call.

 ![](https://i.imgur.com/2vUwXgY.png)